 I’ve talked of my FOF (fear of frying) before.
 And, even though I’m making steps towards overcoming that fear, I’m baking these wings rather than frying.
 I was a bet skeptical as to whether they’d turn out crispy enough, but in fact, they turned out just as crispy as they would have if you’d fried them.

 And the best part of this recipe?
-It only takes 4 ingredients!
+It only takes 5-ingredients!

 How do you make Vietnamese Chicken Wings?

-Sweet soy sauce (also known as kecap manis) is what gives these wings their incredible sweet & sticky glaze.
+The combination of soy sauce and brown sugar is what gives these wings their incredible sweet & sticky glaze.
 The worcestershire sauce adds some extra flavor and salt, and the sambal oelek chili paste is what gives these wings their heat.
-I use 1 tablespoon of the chili paste for medium heat wings, but you could go down to 1 teaspoon for mild wings, or go up to even 2 tablespoons for extra spicy wings.
+I use 2 tablespoons of the chili paste for medium heat wings, but you could go down to 1/2 tablespoon for mild wings, or go up to even 3 tablespoons for extra spicy wings.

 Since the glaze becomes so concentrated and sticky as it bakes, I’d recommend lining your pan with a Silpat, aluminum foil, or parchment paper to make the cleanup process a bit easier.

 - Chicken wings take 30-40 minutes to cook and become crispy in the oven.